STUDY IN SOUTH KOREA

 Living and studying in South Korea may provide students an opportunity to explore a beautiful and vibrant country.
 Study in South Korea is a once in a lifetime opportunity, whether exploring South Korea’s large and bustling capital city, Seoul, or exploring the country’s lush coastlands and countryside, students are sure to enjoy a variety of interesting sights and gorgeous views.
 Students are also likely to enjoy South Korea’s rich and dynamic culture.
-South Korea is officially known as the Republic of Korea.
-It is located in the southern part of the Korean Peninsula in East Asia.
-It shares a land border with North Korea and oversea borders with Japan and China.
-South Korea’s terrain is comprised mostly of mountains with some coastal plains, rolling hills, river basins, and valleys.
-It has a humid continental and subtropical climate with four distinct seasons.

 Language in South Korea